mozancetin/Python-Dataframe-Editor/README.md

 # Python-Dataframe-Editor
-Very simple application for delete columns in a dataframe.
+Very simple application for delete columns in a dataframe and simply create test dataframe.

 # Requirements